Treasure Hunting at Tokyo’s Best Antique and Flea Markets

 - Small change is essential if you want to strike a bargain, so be sure to have lots of ¥100 coins and only ¥1,000 notes.

 - Delivery can usually be arranged for larger items.

 Here are my three favorite markets, but seriously, they all have something wonderful to offer.

-Set in the south side of Yoyogi Park, this market is a smaller one, and is therefore a lot more manageable than its parent market, the Oedo Antique Market, which is held at the Tokyo International Forum in Yurakucho.
-The Yoyogi offshoot has around 50 stalls, and most of the goods are Japanese, antique, vintage and old.
-The next market is planned for Sunday, July 26 from 8:30 a.m. to 4 p.m.
+Set in the south side of Yoyogi Park, this market is a smaller one and is, therefore, a lot more manageable than its parent market, the Oedo Antique Market, which is held at the Tokyo International Forum in Yurakucho.
+The Yoyogi offshoot has around 50 stalls, and most of the goods are Japanese, antique, vintage, and old.

 The fair itself is about a 15-minute walk from the station.
 You cannot miss it, as it is a very popular fair and the crowds are huge.
 There are 110 stalls and simply everything is available, but especially Japanese antiques.
 The market takes place on the 28th of each month, come rain or shine.